Last Updated on by

 Externally the pack has multiple pockets and gear ties to fit everything you need for your next weekend getaway in the mountains or the crag.
 One of the biggest flops of the Talon 33 is the removable lid.
 While it’s a great idea in hindsight, the design of the lid is not great when the pack is not fully loaded.

 If you’re looking for a lightweight pack for weekend trips that can be used as a carryon or zipping around town on your bike, the Osprey Talon 33 is a great buy.
-Be sure to check this listing for the best pricing.

 Sam Hardy is an outdoor enthusiast with a penchant for survival skills.
 He writes about the great outdoors and his favorite equipment here.